Closed eyes. Touch of silky sand. Mind sinks in music of the mighty Atlantic ocean.

 I go along the street, pass beautiful square, where local venders sell their simple goods, turn around the corner and stop in front of a huge green tree.
 I listen – this giant sings to me in thousand of voices.
 These’re sparrows, who in bunches hang on every branch.
 Under a thick shelter of leaves they loudly praise sun and rain of Cape Verde.

 I just passed a hundred meters but already shabby houses surround me.
 Behind narrow doors – dirty pubs.
 Men, smoking outside, look drunk and ready for street fight.
 Some old people sit on the staircase.
 Street dogs, hungry and miserable, wander around, searching for food.
-Girls return from the market, carring on their heads heavy plastic bowls (local variant of a busket).
+Girls return from the market, carrying on their heads heavy plastic bowls (local variant of a busket).
 The secret of this useful exercise is in a round small hat that they wear and on which they “install” the busket.
 Still I’m sure it’s not that easy as it looks like.

 Through this mess I get to the local market on Placa Estrela.
 Here Admir, local policemen and now my friend, picks me up.
-His education imprsesses: he fluently speaks French, Engllish, Arabic, local Portuguese and Creoli and other 7 local languages.
+His education impresses: he fluently speaks French, Engllish, Arabic, local Portuguese and Creoli and other 7 local languages.
 He is professional musician but works as a policemen for 11 years.

-With my private quard side by side I feel safe to stare around, on women, drunk men, vegetable venders, wander around rows that sell clothes, mobile phones, African art.
+With my private guard side by side I feel safe to stare around, on women, drunk men, vegetable venders, wander around rows that sell clothes, mobile phones, African art.
 Admir knows every second person here and stops to greet them.
 I smile happily, repeat endlessly “Bon dia” and feel myself almost a part of local community.

 Suburbs are not so cheerful.
 Houses are old, dirty, very often badly damaged.
 Locals chat on a street and stare curiously on our car.
 Pupils, returning from their school studies, wave to us and laugh.
 There’s not much to see here.